 As they are usually thicker and whiter than a chemical sunscreen formula, it is easy to see where physical sunscreens have been applied and when they have rubbed off.
 This helps ensure sensitive areas are covered and protection levels better maintained.
 Physical UV filters are growing in popularity, as they can be less irritating for sensitive skin than certain chemical filters.

 A physical sunscreen is often heavier and thicker on the skin than a chemical sunscreen with the same SPF.
-Therefore, physical sunscreens might not be the best choice for oily or acne-prone skins.
+Therefore, physical sunscreens might not be the best choice for oily or acne-prone skin.
 Additionally, mineral actives alone often offer less protection from damaging UVA radiation than chemical filters.

 The vast majority of sunscreens found on pharmacy shelves fall into the chemical (also known as organic) category.
 These sunscreens contain active sun filters that absorb UV light to prevent from causing damage.